“So, Gulni, what do you do?”

 This question leads to long conversations.

 I am a yoga instructor, a trained translator, an editor, an anthropologist, and a freelance writer.
-Teaching yoga and being an editor occupies most of my time.
 Juggling occupations, training programs, words, languages, and cultures… I am constantly fascinated by the potential of the human body and mind.

 Since 2013, Dharma Yoga has been my main practice.
-Over the years, I have learned the Hatha-raja yoga techniques and practices directly from Dharma Mittra, Yiannis Andritsos, Yoshio Hama, and Mark Kan.
+Over the years, I have learned specific hatha-raja yoga techniques and practices directly from Dharma Mittra, Yiannis Andritsos, Yoshio Hama, and Mark Kan.

 My own studio in Istanbul, Turkey, is primarily dedicated to Dharma Mittra’s teachings.
 With special permission from my school, Dharma Yoga Center New York, I humbly hold the Dharma Yoga fort in my hometown.
 You can visit Dharma Yoga Istanbul‘s web page for weekly group classes with me.